HenrikBengtsson/startup/vignettes/startup-intro.md

   - `wine`        - (logical) whether running R on Windows via [Linux Wine] or not

-You can also include files conditionally on whether a package is installed or not:
+You can also include files conditionally on:

-  - `package`     - (character) whether a package is installed or not
+  - `package`     - (character) whether a package is installed or not.
 In addition to checking the availability, having `package=<name>` in the filename makes it clear that the startup file concerns settings specific to that package.

 Any further `<key>=<value>` specifications with keys matching none of the above known keys are interpreted as system environment variables and startup will test such conditions against their values.  _Note, if `<key>` does not correspond to a known environment variable, then the file is skipped_.